openshift-labs/cloud-native-guides/spring-boot-che.md

 ![Maven Build]({% image_path eclipse-che-commands-build.png %}){:width="340px"}

-Using Spring Boot maven plugin, you can conveniently run the application in Eclipse Che and test the endpoint.
-In Eclipse Che, click on the run icon and then on **run spring-boot**.
+Using Spring Boot maven plugin, you can conveniently run the application in CodeReady Workspaces and test the endpoint.
+In CodeReady Workspaces, click on the run icon and then on **run spring-boot**.

-> You can also run the inventory service in Eclipse Che using the commands palette and then **run > run spring-boot**
+> You can also run the inventory service in CodeReady Workspaces using the commands palette and then **run > run spring-boot**

 When you see `Started CatalogApplication` in the logs, you can access the Catalog REST API.
 Let’s test it out using `curl` in a new terminal window: